zyfra/ebonite/docs/usage/01_quickstart.rst

    :lines: 9
 ..

-And start a server that processes inference request like this (function can be imported from )
+And start a server that processes inference request like this:

 .. literalinclude:: ../../examples/sklearn_model/start_service.py
    :linenos: